KayleePop/run-in-playwright/readme.md

 const runInPlaywright = require('run-in-playwright')

 test('window object should exist', async () => {
-  // the closure runs on a browser launched by playwright const isWindow = await runInPlaywright(() => {
+  // the function runs on a browser launched by playwright const isWindow = await runInPlaywright(() => {
     return !!window
   })